frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/settings/system-settings.md

 * **Hide footer in auto-email reports**: If ticked, footers will be hidden in [Auto Email reports](/docs/user/manual/en/setting-up/email/auto-email-reports).

     ![Email Footer](/docs/assets/img/setup/settings/email-footer.png)

+* **Send document web view link in the email**: ERPNext has a portal view available from where parties like Customers and Suppliers can sign up and view their order history.
+When you email a transaction to your party, you can also send a web link to view the same document on the portal of your ERPNext account.

 ### 1.10 Chat